 By the time payroll runs, those small failures may have already compounded into corrections, off-cycle payments, compliance exposure, and employee complaints.

-Payroll accuracy starts long before payroll processing begins.
+Accuracy starts long before processing begins.
 It starts with the quality, consistency, and timeliness of time and absence data.

 Organizations that treat payroll accuracy only as a downstream concern will keep correcting the same upstream problems.